This is a preview of the content in our French Food Decoder app. Get the app to:

 No one seems to know why soubise takes its name from Charles de Rohan (1715 —87), Prince of Soubise and Marshal of France, but there you go.

-It’s a thick sauce for meats, or hard boiled eggs, made of chopped onions cooked in butter with cream.
-In later recipes, the cream was replaced with béchamel; another version thickens an onion purée with boiled rice, which is then pressed through a sieve before added a big blob of butter.
+This thick sauce for meats and hard boiled eggs was originally made of chopped onions cooked in butter with cream.
+In later recipes, the cream is replaced with béchamel; in another version an onion purée is thickened with boiled rice, then pressed through a sieve before a big blob of butter is added.

 Sauces and condiments